 There is another factor involved here in that by the time Snape arrived at Hogwarts, Slytherin House was well into it’s second generation of feeling the “Riddle Effect” wherein the sons and daughters of Tom Riddle’s hand-picked original Death Eaters were now working their way through the school, and there were enough of them to make them a dominant faction.
 They also were actively attaching and recruiting others like themselves to Riddle’s cause while they were there.

 Now that we’ve finally met Horace Slughorn, it is clear what must have happened.
 Tom Riddle showed up and coolly stole Slughorn’s House right out from under his nose.
 Because, vain, weak, and opportunistic as Slughorn may be, he is clearly a man of good will, and someone that Albus Dumbledore was willing to introduce as a friend.

-And while Sluggy’s disavowal of bigotry should probably be taken with a very large grain of salt, bigotry is certainly not the guiding principle of his existence and he clearly believes that he has risen above what were obviously the attitudes of his upbringing.
+And while Sluggy’s disavowal of bigotry should probably be taken with a very hefty dash of salt, bigotry is certainly not the guiding principle of his existence and he clearly believes that he has risen above what were obviously the attitudes of his upbringing.
 And for those good intentions he must be given some credit.
 The preoccupations attributed to Slytherin House today were certainly not introduced to it by Horace Slughorn.

 I think that Snape did definitely want to belong somewhere by the time he got to Hogwarts (although not to such a degree as to get himself sorted into Hufflepuff).
 The capsule glimpses we got of his childhood during Harry’s penultimate Occlumency lesson looked pretty alienating to me, and few youngsters manage to flourish in that sort of atmosphere.
 But he seems to have been not at all selective about what he wanted to belong to.